 In charge

-Data acquisition, extraction, and storage
+Data acquisition, extraction, and storage (CS)

 Acquisition, extraction et stockage de données